 How do I buy stocks?

-To invest in stocks, you can buy shares in a company via a broker’s platform – for example, with us.
-You can buy and sell US shares commission-free, and UK shares for as little as £3 per trade on our platform.1 If you’d prefer to trade on stocks instead, we’re the No.1 CFD trading platform in both the UK and the world.2
+To invest in stocks, you can buy shares on the go using the IG Invest app.
+You can also buy shares in a company via a broker’s platform – for example, with us.
+You can buy and sell US shares commission-free and UK shares for as little as £3 per trade on our platform.1 If you’d prefer to trade on stocks instead, we’re the No.1 CFD trading platform in both the UK and the world.2

 Can anyone buy stocks?